-The Daily Mile Foundation, supported by INEOS, are proudly partnered with Imperial College London (ICL) to chair their Expert Steering Group (ESG).
+The Daily Mile Foundation, supported by INEOS, are proudly partnered with Imperial College London (ICL) to chair their Research Advisory Group.

 The Foundation have a collaborative agreement with ICL, which includes a three-year extensive research project on The Daily Mile initiative.
 Dr Sonia Saxena, Professor of Primary Care of the Imperial College School of Public Health is the principal investigator, supported by a team of researchers.